crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 Your theme could be missing the wp_footer PHP tag.
 Your theme should be considered broken if the wp_footer PHP tag is missing.

 All WordPress themes should always have `<?php wp_footer(); ?>` PHP tag just before the closing `</body>` tag of your theme's footer.php, or you will break many plugins which generally use this hook to reference JavaScript files.
 The solution – edit your theme's footer.php and make sure this tag is there.
 If it is missing, add it.
-Next, be sure to test that the CAPTCHA refresh button works, if it does not work and you have performed this step incorrectly, or you could have some other cause.
+Next, be sure to test that the CAPTCHA refresh button works, if it does not work and you have performed this step correctly, you could have some other cause.

 = Spammers have been able to bypass my CAPTCHA, what can I do? =